renanpelicari/pytools/README.md

 #### generateFakeCpf

 - How to execute: `$ python3 generateFakeCpf.py`
-- This will automatically copy the result for the clipboard.
+- This will automatically copy the result to the clipboard.